cuter-testing/cuter/README.md

 * `M` is the module
 * `F` is the function
 * `As` is the list of arguments of the seed input (indirectly denotes the arity of `F`)

+CutEr provides more API functions that also come with options that control the concolic execution of Erlang programs.
+These will be explained in a set of forthcoming tutorials.
+In the meantime, you can find out about them by browsing the source code of CutEr.
+Have fun with the tool!